MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 on how to use these data structures see the :ref:`modeldb <section modeldb>` documentation.

- - **field**: an object that can store fields and field collections which can be accessed by name.
+ - **field**: an object that can store fields and field collections.
+A field or field collection can be accessed from `field` by name.
  - **configuration** An instance of the configuration object described above, which stores the model configuration: input values, science options, switches and so forth.